Pet Friendly Holiday Home Rental in Beaulieu, The Beaulieu Brickworks

 The configurations are numerous but….

-2 king size double bedrooms (1 ensuite), 1 twin/double bedroom (ensuite), 2 single bedrooms with loft beds (suitable for under 17yr olds),
+1 king size bedrooms (1 ensuite), 2 double bedroom (ensuite), 2 single bedrooms with loft beds (suitable for children 8-15 yrs),

 For more info’ click the Check Availability tab or use the date search function on our homepage.

-One superking, one king, one king/twin and two singles as mezzanine beds platforms.
+One king, two doubles and two singles as mezzanine beds platforms.

 They also have 2 single futon mattresses (for kids only) for floor sleeepers.